ALERT! Beyond Our Brain REALITY! The SERPENT Deceived Us is a UNDERSTATEMENT, MUST SEE NEW EVIDENCE

-Quotation from original video description….”The Lid Has BEEN RIPPED OFF the SERPENTS PUPPET SHOW.
-This is Empirical Evidence that AGAIN SUPPORTS the Reality That We are the Angels Trapped by a Host Body System and We have become the serpent race and we must be born again in order to Understand and KNOW the LORD GOD"
+"The Lid Has BEEN RIPPED OFF the SERPENTS PUPPET SHOW.
+This is Empirical Evidence that AGAIN SUPPORTS the Reality That We are the Angels Trapped by a Host Body System and We have become the serpent race and we must be born again in order to Understand and KNOW the LORD GOD" (From Jonathan's original description)

 https://odysee.com/@zackwintz4414:a